hapax/hapax.github.io/assets/maximal.md

 We know that Mesopotamian surveyors really did discover Pythagoras' theorem.
-At this point, we will depart from the historical record and speculate about what other discoveries the surveyors *might* have made.
+At this point, however, we will depart from the historical record and speculate about what other discoveries the surveyors *might* have made.

 #### A single side trip